 Now that you’ve seen some of our favorite vintage kitchen decor looks, we think you’ll have a blast from the past looking for your old-school (yet still new) decor.
 Keep in mind that a blend of old and new works well, but you can pull in as many vintage pieces as you wish!
-If you need further inspiration, don’t hesitate to check back for updates, or keep an eye on this space for future style guides.
+If you need further inspiration, don’t hesitate to check back for updates.
+Say you’re interested in incorporating neutrals to your home, or perhaps you’ve been considering Moroccan living room furniture.
+If these kinds of topics excite and stir your creativity, then keep an eye on this space for future style guides.

 - 7 ways you can grow a more beautiful garden

 - How to paint your kitchen cabinets in 9 simple steps

 - You need to try these entryway garden ideas this weekend

 - Unique bedroom trends that revamp your room for less than $500